neiromaster/drama-catch-up/README.md

 uv run python main.py
 ```

-The script will start checking all series from the config.
+The script will start and run continuously, performing checks at the interval specified in `config.yaml`.
 New episodes will be downloaded to the `downloads` folder, with a separate subfolder created for each series.
 After each successful download, the `config.yaml` file will be updated automatically.

+To stop the script, press `Ctrl+C` in the terminal.